vobyjs/voby/README.md

 - The following events are delegated, automatically: `beforeinput`, `click`, `dblclick`, `focusin`, `focusout`, `input`, `keydown`, `keyup`, `mousedown`, `mouseup`.
 - Events always bubble according to the natural DOM hierarchy, there's no special bubbling logic for `Portal`.
 - Class components, but with no lifecycle callbacks, are supported too.
 They got thrown away with the bath water by other frameworks, but organizing internal methods in a class and assigning that class to refs automatically is actually a really nice feature.

+#### `Tree Shaking`

+Voby is released as a tree-shakeable ESM module.
+The functions you don't use simply won't be included in the final bundle.

 #### `TypeScript`